thegrumpys/odop/client/docs/Help/search.md

 the search process converges to a compromise.
 Typically, this compromise violates multiple constraints.

+Search stops when it finds the first feasible design (Objective Value less than OBJMIN).
+In order to optimize a design, see [Seek](/docs/Help/seek.html).

 While the ODOP software is modular and can potentially support multiple numerical search algorithms, only one SEARCH algorithm is available in the software at this time.
 It is a "logic" method of compact implementation.